sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 Specific hardware and software for these 3 levels of support are given below.

 === Fully supported - Sage is ALWAYS check on ALL these platforms BEFORE a release is made === Sage is fully supported on the following platforms.
-This means '''every''' single release of Sage is '''always''' tested on these platforms.
+This means '''every''' single release of Sage is '''always''' tested on '''all'' these platforms.
 The testing is performed in an automated way using Buildbot.
-(You can see what systems we use at http://build.sagemath.org/sage/buildslaves ) Failure to build on one of these platforms will stop a release of Sage being made.
+(You can see what systems we use at http://build.sagemath.org/sage/buildslaves) Failure to build on one of these platforms will stop a release of Sage being made.
 Usually all Sage's self-tests (doc-tests) will pass, though one or two failures on one or two platforms may occur, and will be documented in an [[errata|errata page]].
 Any failures to either build or pass tests are considered very serious bugs.

 Also, we will always make binaries available for these platforms.